dandes3/nachos/threads/README.txt

           total number of characters printed as the function <<strlen("HELLO WORLD") * numberOfProducers == 11 *
           numberOfProducers>>.
 The output printed is relatively convincing for the correctness of our solution, clearly printing and visualizing the way the methods are utilizing the producer/consumer model.
 This is unless multiple producers and consumers are initialized, which will of course yield gibberish.
+Most demonstrative results are yielded with large amounts of producers and consumers, as most possible outcomes will then occur.

       (3) On the elevator emulator:
           The output to the terminal uses text phrases to demonstrate requesting and picking up, with long dashed lines